 GPUMarkerTracker is a tracking software library for AR (augmented reality) markers.
 It utilizes GPGPU for fast and accurate tracking.
 It is intended for detecting markers from an HD resolution image so that small markers placed far from the camera can be detected.
 Each marker has a 12-bit payload with 9-bit CRC.
 The library does not produce false-positive detection errors of markers, practically.
 This software is distributed under the MIT license.
+The technique used for this software is described in the following paper:

 You need OpenCV, JOCL and JOGL in order to use the library under Windows OS.